 Sorting out your own packing is easy (just go easy on the shoes and wet weather gear), but knowing what to pack for kids can be so much harder.
-So if you need help with your kids’ packing list, we cover the flight, the holiday, and everything in between.
+That’s why we’ve put together the best travel packing checklist for kids that covers everything from the flight to the holiday itself, and all the little moments in between.

 What things should I pack for kids on a flight?